TeamJM/journeymap-docs/docs/en/about/licensing.md

 - [The CurseForge Launcher](https://download.curseforge.com/) is granted permission to include JourneyMap in both public and private modpacks.

+- [Modrinth](https://modrinth.com/) is granted permission to host modpacks containing JourneyMap, provided the modpacks download JourneyMap from Modrinth.

+- [The Modrinth App](https://modrinth.com/app) is granted permission to install modpacks containing JourneyMap, provided the modpacks are in Modrinth format and download JourneyMap from Modrinth.

 ## **Other notes**

-You don’t need to notify us if you make use of JourneyMap in your modpack, but we do like to hear from users that enjoy our work and it helps us to know how JourneyMap is being used.
-If you like, feel free to send a tweet to [@JourneyMapMod](https://twitter.com/JourneyMapMod) with the name of your modpack and the launcher you’re using!
+You don't need to notify us if you make use of JourneyMap in your modpack, but we do like to hear from users that enjoy our work and it helps us to know how JourneyMap is being used.
+If you like, feel free to send a tweet to [@JourneyMapMod](https://twitter.com/JourneyMapMod) with the name of your modpack and the launcher you're using!

 If you have any questions about our licensing (or wish to report a violation), please feel free to contact us directly [on Discord](https://discord.gg/eP8gE69).